nyavana/4340-p4/README.md

 make clean            <- remove per-run files and compiled executable files make nuke             <- remove all files created from make rules
 ```

+## Progress: Week 3 and Week 4

+### Week 3

+There were three branches, and none of them built end-to-end on their own.
+`milestone1` had `rs.sv` but no ROB. `milestone2` had `rob.sv` and a
+refactored `pipeline.sv` but no `rs.sv`. `release` was the baseline plus
+notes.

+Week 3 was the merge that fixed this. `milestone2` got brought onto a new
+`week3` branch rooted at `milestone1`, with conflicts in `Makefile` and
+`verilog/sys_defs.svh` resolved by hand.
+After the merge, `make simv`
+compiled cleanly for the first time and `make no_hazard.out` ran to
+completion. `make mult_no_lsq.out` was flaky and got punted to Week 4.

+### Week 4

+`test/rob_test.sv` was added: a unit testbench for the ROB covering
+dispatch, CDB complete, in-order commit despite out-of-order completion,
+same-cycle RAT bypass, stale-clear protection, the `x0` guard, flush, full,
+and wraparound.
+Both `make rob.pass` and `make rob.syn.pass` are green.

+The other Week 4 thread was the `mult_no_lsq` hang.
+On this worktree it
+isn't actually nondeterministic; it's deterministic.
+Simulator time stops
+advancing around cycle 2192, after 44 correct writebacks that cover the
+full setup phase and the first loop iteration.
+The RS, ROB, multiplier,
+and core pipeline dataflow all check out — they do the right thing right
+up until time freezes.
+The likely culprit is a combinational loop or a
+delta-cycle storm somewhere at the `icache.sv` / `test/mem.sv` boundary,
+and that audit is deferred to the next session.